konacurrents/SemanticMarkerAPI/README.md

 ![SemanticMarkerAPIMessages](images/SemanticMarkerAPIMessages.png)

-# Semantic Marker™️   REST API
+# Semantic Marker™️  REST and MQTT API

 The following are the main REST API calls to create and manage a Semantic Marker™️  .
 The current base URL for these is [SemanticMarker.org](https://SemanticMarker.org) but the entire set